owickstrom/wickstrom.tech/_posts/2016-04-23-software-evolution-without-fear.md

 requirements, performance, staff changes, quality improvements, the release of the next big Javascript framework, etc. The list goes on and on.

-In this post I offer my rather technical viewpoint on the subject - what programming languages and tools can do to help us evolve software in a reliable way, avoiding status quo or costly rewrites.
+In this post I offer my rather technical viewpoint on the subject &mdash; what programming languages and tools can do to help us evolve software in a reliable way, avoiding status quo or costly rewrites.
 I discuss dynamic and static typing in different languages and how Haskell enables me to do large